louispool/deskpi-super6c/playbooks/README.md

 ### [k3s-post-install](k3s-post-install)

+This playbook executes several operations and installs several packages after k3s has been successfully installed to the deskpi cluster.

+#### Installation

-After k3s has been successfully set up on your cluster, you should run the post-install playbook from the **project root**:
+After k3s has been successfully set up on your cluster, you can run the post-install playbook from the **project root**:

 ```bash
 ansible-playbook playbooks/k3s-post-install.yml
 ```

+#### Synopsis

 This playbook will do the following:

-- [Helm](https://helm.sh/), the package manager for kubernetes, is installed, and we will use it to install other packages.
-- [kubectl autocompletion](https://kubernetes.io/docs/tasks/tools/included/optional-kubectl-configs-bash-linux/) and the alias `kc` is created for [`kubectl`](https://kubernetes.io/docs/reference/kubectl/), which is automatically installed by the k3s installation script, on every Pi in the cluster.
+- Configures [kubectl autocompletion](https://kubernetes.io/docs/tasks/tools/included/optional-kubectl-configs-bash-linux/) and the alias `kc` is created for [`kubectl`](https://kubernetes.io/docs/reference/kubectl/), which is automatically installed by the k3s installation script, on every host in the cluster.
-- Creates an Ingress Route to the [Traefik Dashboard](https://doc.traefik.io/traefik/operations/dashboard/) and exposes the dashboard at `<your-deskpi-ip>/dashboard/`.
-[Traefik](https://traefik.io/) is the default Ingress Controller installed for kubernetes by k3s.
+- Installs [Helm](https://helm.sh/), the package manager for kubernetes, which will be used to install other k8s packages.

-- An [NFS Storage Class](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner), based on an NFS export, is created on the `control_plane` host.
+- Creates an [NFS Storage Class](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner), based on an NFS export, on the Control Plane.

-These playbooks are tagged and can be played individually via the `--tags` argument for `ansible-playbook`
+These tasks are tagged and can be played individually via the `--tags` argument for `ansible-playbook`

 For example, to install specifically only **Helm** you can run the playbook as follows: